Before we begin the manufacturing stage, here are some technical basics.

 How do I know if my watch strap is the right size?

-To know if your watch is the right size, you only need to be able to fit your little finger between the clasp and your wrist.
-If your bracelet is much looser, it is not the right size.
+To know if your watch is the right size, you should only be able to pass your little finger between the clasp and your wrist.
+If your strap is much looser, it is not the right size.

 How to maintain or clean a leather watch strap?

 To keep your leather watch straps as long as possible, you must first take care of them.
 We advise you to store them in their case or stack them in a drawer of your wardrobe.
 This will also prevent you from scratching your watch case.
-To maintain it, you must of course pay attention to your movements and avoid any shock.
-After a while, it is possible to plan on polishing the case in a workshop to reduce scratches and micro-scratches.
+To maintain it, you must of course pay attention to your movements and avoid any shocks.
+After a while, it is possible to arrange for the case to be polished in a workshop to reduce scratches and micro-scratches.

 To go further, make your own leather watch case

-Make a leather pouch to protect your watches and store them.
+Make a leather pouch to protect and store your watches.

 We offer several different sizes to store 1, 2 or 3 watches.